dc25/sysblob.github.io/_posts/2023-08-21-bookstack.md

       - ./bookstack_db_data:/config
     restart: unless-stopped
 ```
 Container images are configured using parameters passed at runtime (such as those above).
-These parameters are separated by a colon and indicate <external>:<internal> respectively.
+Binding is when we tell docker we want ports or directories to be represented inside the container directly.
 For example, -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 outside the container.
 This container uses 6875 externally and can be reached at -- http://hostname:6875

 PUID and GUID should be set to your user that will be owning the volume directories for Docker.
-You can check your info by running command "id username".
+You can check your ids in linux by running command "id username".

 If you need help specifying timezone see this link: [Timezone List](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)